 From the "Australian Jesus" collection by Reg Mombassa

 It strikes me that until Christian parliamentarians start getting questioned on whether they’re effectively holding dual citizenship on the basis of their second birth they’re probably not doing it right.

 These are some symbols you will commonly come across in Australian Aboriginal art.
 An important point to note is that the perspective is generally that of looking down on the land from above, as is common for maps.
 Because that's what Aboriginal artworks actually are.
 Now try testing your new skills on this painting.
 Can … Continue reading A spotters guide to Aboriginal symbols

 To kick of the season of Advent, here is a poem by a good friend, Lucy Jarasius.
 Lucy is a Christian with interests in dancing, ministry with Aboriginal Australians and social justice.
-Adventist Dreaming ©Lucy Jarasius 2014 Iffhuwanah, Maid of Gondwana, made of earth dreaming darkly waiting for light-shining, night-splitting Amor capable of scaling … Continue reading Advent Begins
+Adventist Dreaming ©Lucy Jarasius 2014 Iffhuwanah, Maid of Gondwana, made of earth dreaming darkly waiting for light-shining, night-splitting Amor capable of scaling … Continue reading Advent Down Under

 This image by Jacqui Stewart is entitled "Hope Beyond the Window".
 As an Australian Christian I find it very confronting.
 Here is an interpretation of the image that Jacqui passed on through her blog: ‘The above piece of work depicts the scene of half-caste Aboriginal children sitting in front of the church they were taken too after … Continue reading How the church messed up with Aboriginal Australians